RINGER LACTATE

 Contra-indications, adverse effects, precautions

-• In cases of metabolic alkalosis, diabetes, severe hepatic failure, head injury: isotonic solution of NaCl 0.9% is preferred.
+• In cases of metabolic alkalosis, diabetes, severe renal or hepatic failure, hyperkalemia, head injury: isotonic solution of NaCl 0.9% is preferred.

 Remarks